micro-ROS/micro_ros_setup/README.md

 # Supported platforms

-This package provides tools and utils to crosscompile micro-ROS with just the common ROS 2 tools for the following platforms platforms.
+This package provides tools and utils to crosscompile micro-ROS with just the common ROS 2 tools for the following platforms.

 **Note that this package provides basic support only, intended in particular for ROS developers who are new to microcontrollers.
 Micro-ROS [components for each platform](#standalone-build-system-tools) are available and provide a deeper and more flexible integration with the platform-specific build systems.**